hermanconnor/dsa-python/README.md

 # Data Structures & Algorithms in Python

-A comprehensive collection of data structures and algorithms implemented in Python, built for learning purposes.
+A comprehensive collection of data structures and algorithms implemented in Python, built for my learning purposes.

 ## 🚀 Tech Stack

 - **Python**
+- **Pytest**

 ## 📚 Data Structures